Devon Windsor Rocks A Red Sports Bra & Skintight Leggings To Walk Her Dog

 Devon often gives her followers a look at the results of her workouts on her account.

-When she’s not showing off her body in her gym gear, the supermodel is posing in different looks from her own swimwear brand, Devon Windsor Swim.
+When she’s not showing off her body in gym gear, the supermodel is posing in different looks from her own swimwear brand, Devon Windsor Swim.

 She most recently gave fans a look at how she’s working out during her time at home when she wowed in a white bikini as she took on a sit-up challenge with her husband Johnny “Dex” Barbara.